metaopt/torchopt/README.md

 #### Functional API  <!-- omit in toc -->

-For implicit gradient, users need to define the stationary condition and TorchOpt provides the decorator to wrap the solve function for enabling implicit gradient computation.
+For the implicit gradient, users need to define the stationary condition and TorchOpt provides the decorator to wrap the solve function for enabling implicit gradient computation.

 ```python
 # The stationary condition for the inner-loop